Before you commit, familiarize yourself with the risks and rewards of serving as a board member or director.

 However, serving on a board of a not-for-profit is not a task to be taken lightly.
 As in the for-profit world, not-for-profit directors have serious oversight responsibilities.
-Therefore, before accepting an invitation to join a not-for-profit board, a potential director should ensure that the role is a good fit and that he or she has become familiar with all of the potential risks as well as the rewards.
+Therefore, before accepting an invitation to become a board member for a nonprofit, it’s important to ensure that the role is a good fit and that you are familiar with all of the potential risks as well as the rewards.
 The following are some key areas to explore before accepting a board position.

 Examining the mission and leadership

 In addition to monetary support, directors are expected to commit considerable time and energy to a not-for-profit organization.
 At the very least, you should make sure that the organization’s programs align with your own values.
 You do not want to find yourself supporting a mission toward which your feelings are lukewarm or even negative, and your experience will be most rewarding if you feel passionate about the not-for-profit’s objectives.

 Leadership is another aspect that you should scrutinize ahead of time.
 The fact that a charity is a household name does not guarantee that it is well run.
 Potential directors should perform thorough due diligence on an organization, in the same manner you would before accepting a position with a for-profit firm.

 One important question is how the organization allocates its funds, and whether the money actually goes where it is supposed to go.
 You may inquire as to what proportion is absorbed by administrative costs and whether the organization tracks the results of its programs.
 If it cannot quantify the results, financial support will likely diminish in relatively little time.

 If friends or colleagues are familiar with the organization, soliciting their impressions might be the best way to begin your research.